Firehouse Dog: Production notes

 Rexxx/Dewey is played in the film by four different Irish Terriers named Arwen, Frodo, Rohan and Stryder, named after the characters/location from The Lord of the Rings story.

 The film was shot in Toronto and Hamilton, Ontario, Canada.

 The building used to portray the fire station is located at 455 Cherry Street in Toronto.
 The garage section of the building was built specifically for the movie and was torn down after production.
 This area of Toronto has changed greatly since the movie was filmed.

 Release

-The film was filmed in 2005 but was released in 2007.
+The film was filmed in 2005 but not released until April 4, 2007.

+It grossed $3.8 million in its opening weekend for a 5-day total of $5.1 million.

+Firehouse Dog grossed $13.9 million in the United States and $3.5 million in other countries for a worldwide total of $17.4 million.

 Home media

 The film was released on DVD on July 31, 2007.